adlnet/xAPI-Spec/xAPI.md

 Failing to meet a SHOULD requirement is not a violation of conformity, but goes against best practices.
 MAY indicates an option, to be decided by the developer with no consequences for conformity.

 The use of an asterisk* following SHOULD indicates a very strong recommendation.
-It is likely that these recommendations will become MUST requirements in a future version.
+It is planned that these recommendations will become MUST requirements in a future version.
+Not following these recommendations could risk interoperability and and/or lead to various other issues depending on the specifics of the recommendation.
+Whilst these recommendations cannot be MUST requirements within this version (as these would be breaking changes) the xAPI Working Group strongly encourages adopters to implement these requirements as though they were MUST requirements, whilst continuing to support other adopters that might not do so.

 <a name="def-profile" />